Workplace Gender Transition Guidelines at Berkeley Lab

 This document is intended to delineate workplace guidelines for addressing the needs and issues that arise in the workplace when a transgender person transitions on the job at the Lab.
 Given that many transitioning employees must come out to their employers in order to live consistently with their gender identity full-time, employers necessarily become involved in an employee’s transition.

 These guidelines support Berkeley Lab’s Non- Discrimination & Anti-Harassment policy, which includes gender identity and expression.
 This document is intended to be used by those who may be or are transgender, their co-workers, managers, operations support, and allies.
-If you need any assistance understanding something in this document, or would like to have a conversation about transgender-related issues, please contact the Diversity and Inclusion Office (DIO) at email@example.com.
+If you need any assistance understanding something in this document, or would like to have a conversation about transgender-related issues, please contact the Diversity, Equity, and Inclusion (DEI) Office at [email protected].

 As with all change, gender transitions affect many people – the individual transitioning, supervisors, peers, and users.
 These guidelines provide a starting point for building awareness, and are provided to ensure success on behalf of all parties involved.